 The abuse of illicit drugs is, and will continue to be, a pressing problem in the United States.
 With that in mind, Elevate Addiction Services is here to do our part to help people overcome drug addiction.
-With two spacious locations in Northern California, Elevate offers flexible 90-day drug treatment programs along with numerous aftercare services.
+With two spacious locations in Northern California, Elevate offers flexible drug and alcohol treatment programs along with numerous aftercare services.

 - Physical Rejuvenation